-However, there are at least 5 principles of inheritance from Scripture that deserve attention.
+There are at least 5 principles of inheritance in the Bible that deserve attention.

 Principle One: It’s Your Responsibility to Provide Order.